 - You may give presentations about your work, without saying it is submitted to HPG.

-We invite vendors in the graphics industry to submit presentations of their latest and greatest graphics chips, high-performance software, and system designs.
+We invite vendors in the graphics industry to submit presentations of their latest and greatest graphics hardware products, high-performance software systems, and graphics software applications.
+We welcome all topics relating to the HPG general call for participation.
+This year we particularly encourage talks relating to ray/path tracing systems: low-power, high-performance, or dedicated acceleration hardware at IP-, GPU-, or SoC-level.
 Presentations should be 20 minutes long, with a focus on technical aspects of real products (marketing-oriented talks will not be accepted).
-Hot 3D presentations are not considered archival publications for the purposes of future submission to peer-reviewed venues.
+Hot3D presentations are not considered archival publications for the purposes of future submission to peer-reviewed venues.

 For further information please contact: email@example.com.

 We also invite the submission of posters describing ongoing or late-breaking work.
 Please note that posters are not considered archival publications and thus should not prevent submitting the work therein to other publication venues.

 Poster submissions should be sent directly to: firstname.lastname@example.org.
 Participants should produce a portrait poster of A0 size, and are responsible for their own printing; HPG will provide boards for attachment.
 If you wish your poster to be made available (and archived) on the HPG website, please provide us with a final PDF before the conference.

 - Jacco Bikker, Breda University of Applied Sciences

 - Amrita Mazumdar, NVIDIA

 - Francois Demoullin, Apple